-Preface: The H220 uses an integral power amplifier piston together with two diaphragms to yield a pressure ratio of 3:1 [e .g ., 6 .9 bar (100 psig)] air inlet will develop liquid discharge pressures up to 20 .7 bar (300 psig)].
-In the H220, air is simultaneously directed behind the amplifier piston a well as one of the diaphragms via specialized air manifold porting.
-The sum of the two surface areas is three times that of the diaphragm alone.
-Therefore, the discharge is amplified by a 3:1 pressure output ratio
+Preface: The H800 uses an integral power-amplifier piston together with two diaphragms to yield a pressure ratio of 3:1 (e.g., 85 psig air inlet will develop pump discharge pressures up to 250 psig).
+Air is simultaneously directed behind the amplifier piston as well as one of the diaphragms via specialized air manifold porting.
+The sum of the two surface areas is three times that of the diaphragm.
+Therefore, the discharge is amplified by a 3:1 pressure output ratio.

-FIGURE 1 When air pressure is supplied to the pump, the air valve directs pressure to the back side of diaphragm (A).
-The compressed air moves the diaphragm away from the center section of the pump.
-Simultaneously, compressed air is also supplied to the back side of the power piston (A2); pressure on Area A2 exerts force on the shaft communicated to diaphragm A. This force, when added to the force of pressure A is connected to the process fluid, thus providing the increase of liquid output pressure.

-During this operation the opposite diaphragm (diaphragm B) is pulled in by a shaft connected to the power piston (A2) and pressurized diaphragm (A).
-Diaphragm (B) is now on its suction stroke; air behind diaphragm (B) and piston (B2) is being forced out to atmosphere through the exhaust port.
-The movement of diaphragm (B) towards the center section of the pump creates a vacuum within chamber (B).
-Atmospheric pressure forces fluid into the inlet manifold forcing the inlet valve ball off its seat.
+FIGURE 1 When air pressure is supplied to the pump, the air valve directs pressure to the back side of diaphragm A. The compressed air moves the diaphragm away from the center section of the pump.
+The opposite diaphragm is pulled in by the shaft connected to the pressurized diaphragm.
+Diaphragm B is on its suction stroke; air behind the diaphragm has been forced out to the atmosphere through the exhaust port.
+The movement of diaphragm B towards the center section of the pump creates a vacuum within chamber B. Atmospheric pressure forces fluid into the inlet manifold forcing the inlet valve ball off of its seat.
 Liquid is free to move past the inlet valve ball and fill the liquid chamber (see shaded area).